sandeepc/sandeepc.github.io/_posts/2020-02-05-How-To-Have-Effective-Meeetings-Part-1.md

 ---
 layout: post
-title: Level Up your Meetings - A cheat sheet for productive team work.
+title: Level Up your Meetings - A cheat sheet for meeting success.
 categories: post
 excerpt: If you aim to work with people and tackle complex, meaningful, work you will need meetings.Here's how to to bring people together to a common purpose effectively using meetings.